kamakauzy/CSPGuardian/README.md

 CSPGuardian is here to save the day!

 A powerful CLI tool that helps .NET/C# developers transform their codebases from CSP-violation nightmares into security-compliant masterpieces.
-Automatically detect, fix, and generate proper Content Security Policies—because `unsafe-inline` is not a security feature, it's a cry for help.
+Automatically detect, fix, and generate proper Content Security Policies - because `unsafe-inline` is not a security feature, it's a cry for help.

 ## What CSPGuardian Does

 Think of CSPGuardian as your personal security consultant that:
-- Scans your entire codebase (HTML, Razor, Web Forms, JS, CSS—you name it!)
+- Scans your entire codebase (HTML, Razor, Web Forms, JS, CSS - you name it!)
 - Cleans up inline scripts and styles (externalize, hash, or nonce them)
 - Generates proper CSP policies that actually work
 - Handles legacy .NET without requiring a full rewrite